ClodaghMurphy/pandsproject2019/README.md

 20Analysis | Content

- <li>6.
-List of all the references used in completing the project</li>
+## 6. A list of all the references used in completing the project

 https://en.wikipedia.org/wiki/Iris_(plant) <br>
 https://en.wikipedia.org/wiki/Linear_discriminant_analysis<br>